-What We Put In Our Bodies Act As Notes To Create A Particular Breathing Melody
+What We Eat Act As Notes For A Particular Breathing Melody

 According to Dr. Buteyko, our health is governed by our breathing patterns, which are formed as a result of our lifestyle.
 For example, food and drink that we put inside our bodies act as individual notes that create a particular breathing melody.
 These rhythms impact our metabolism, oxygenation, brain activity and many other operations of the human body.

 Considering this, it’s utterly important to choose a diet conducive to light and healthy breathing instead of one that encourages over-breathing.

 What Is The Diet For Me?

 Imagine a person who decides to eat healthily.
 He walks into a bookstore and sees thousands of books on this topic.
 He starts browsing: some books have beautiful photographs; some are written by renowned doctors, scientists or healers; many texts look convincing.
 Should I stop eating meat?
 Start boiling grains?
 Become a raw-foodist?
 What to drink?
 Water?
 Juice?
 Is wine acceptable?
 In search of answers, a person moves from one bookshelf to another feeling like a spaceship surrounded by beautiful stars but without knowing which one is home.
 Soon, he discovers that different authors give entirely different answers to the same questions and leaves the store to go to McDonald’s and alleviate his headache with a hamburger and a coke.